Pittosporum: pitch seed

 Endemic.
-New Zealand, Three Kings, Great Barrier and North Island.
+New Zealand, Great Barrier and North Island.
 In the North indigenous from Te Paki south to about White Cliffs, and East Cape.
 Widely naturalised further south to Wellington.
 Naturalised in the South, Stewart and Chatham Islands.
 Also naturalised on Norfolk Island, and in Hawaii.

 Coastal and offshore islands.
 Favouring steep slopes, cliff faces, boudler beaches, rock stacks and the margins of petrel burrowed land.
 Sometimes forms major canopy dominant on offshore islands, and on occasion can be a significant component of dune forest.
 Often an urban weed because its fruits/seeds are avidly taken by indigenous and exotic birds and dispersed widely.